Sachin-Bharadwaj/DDP-BASEMODEL-TRAIN/README.md

 <img width="648" alt="Screenshot 2025-02-21 at 11 46 46 AM" src="https://github.com/user-attachments/assets/c6b4438c-eaa9-4343-8aea-6656391404b0" />

+Further, I also evaluated the trained model on hellaswag completion (val split) and the model accuracy is ~30%.

 As, you can see from above, the loss roughly settles to ~3.2.
 Here are some examples completions from the model.
 If I prompt it with prefill text as "As I went to the Mars, " and asked it to generate 128 tokens , it replies as follows: <br>
 ---------------------------------